Francois helps Florida State escape with win over Samford

 Florida State: The Seminoles are 24-0 against FCS teams since 1978.

-Samford: The Bulldogs pushed Florida State to the limit and led most of the game.
+Samford: The Bulldogs pushed Florida State to the limit and led for more than 55 minutes.

 UP NEXT